TheLissandra1/Nest-of-Lisa/Analysis_DeepDecomRetinex.md

     Loss of invariable reflectance = the

 #### #### Q7.
 What is the structure-aware total variation loss in obtaining the illumination map?
 How does the loss work?
     * A: The author propose a structure-aware total variation constraint for deep image decomposition.
 By mitigating the effect of total variation at the places where gradients are strong, the constraint successfully smooths the illumination map and retains the main structures.

 #### Q7.1 Why the loss function is adaptive?
 How does it achieve to be adaptive to illumination?
     * A:  Encoder-decoder architecture can obtain context information in large regions.
 So by down-sampling achieved by convolutional layer of which stride=2, the net can have a perspective of the large-scale illumination distribution, and this is how to achieve adaptive adjustment.
         Then it uses the illumination information in large-scale and then does up-sampling to reconstruct local illumination distribution.
 Skip connections are used here to deal with the problem that when doing up-sampling, it has to find good information to fill in blank pixels.
 By skip connections, we can reuse the features in the original image, i.e., we construct from a feature map with low resolution and a high dimension and we always use deconvolution implement reconstruction.
 However, when kernel size/stride is not equal to an integer, checkerboard artifacts (image will be like grids) occur.
 So we need to resize by Nearest Neighbour Interpolation at first, then use deconvolution and ReLU.

 #### Q8.
 The author said the network is light-weighted, why?
     * A: They empirically find it already enough for their purpose.

 #### Q9: Why we need data augmentation?
 Why the data augmentation step includes randomize, rotate, random crop?
 And in general what data augmentation techniques will we use?
     * A: Because we need more data from limited size of dataset to make our model more robust in processing images.
 These are popular ways of data augmentation in image processing.
 If we simply do some rotations, translations and flips, our net will consider them as different images.
     There also some other ways of data augmentation but the author did not use them, I think this is because we should not add unrelated data.
 E.g., in low-light image enhancement field, there is no need to consider the positions of objects in images.

 #### Q10: What are pros and cons of reading and storing image dataset in memory before training?
     * A:

 #### Q11: In RelightNet (EnhanceNet), why use encoder-decoder structure?
 How does it work?
 What are its pros and cons?
     * A: The former part is similar to skip connections in ResNet and it is very similar to a well-known net in medical image processing field--U-Net.
     U-Net uses typical encoder-decoder architecture, and it uses pooling layer to do down-sampling and uses deconv to do up-sampling, in this way, the spatial information and edge information of original input image would be recovered.
 Hence, low resolution feature image will be mapped into pixel-level results.
-    Meanwhile, in order to recover the lost information during down-sampling, U-Net uses Concat layer to fuse feature image in corresonding positions on channels during down-sampling and up-sampling process.
+    Meanwhile, in order to recover the lost information during down-sampling, U-Net uses Concat layer to fuse feature image in corresonding positions on channels during down- sampling and up-sampling process.
 Therefore, the decoder can gain more high resolution information in up-sampling thus better reconstruct details in the original image.
 Skip connection also enables U-net to concatenate features correspondingly.
     For why up-sampling cannot recover spatial info and resolution, this is determined by information theory.
     Overall, it is an operation of feature re-utilization.